fxnn/deadbox/README.md

 It would be better, if the user wouldn't need to neither store his data on foreign servers, nor open his private network to the public internet.

 ## Approach
-_Private Agent_ is an application that combines the concepts of peer to peer and message bus to establish communication between public and private networks.
+_Deadbox_ is an application that combines the concepts of peer to peer and message bus to establish communication between public and private networks.
-It consists of two parts: _agents_ and _commanders_.
+It consists of two parts: _workers_ and _drops_.
-* The agent runs on devices in your private network and connects to the commander, which is located on a machine somewhere publicy available.
+* The worker runs on devices in your private network and connects to the drop, which is located on a machine somewhere publicy available.
-* The user accesses the commander through a web-based UI, sending usecase based requests like "search for a file by name" or "upload a file".
+* The user accesses the drop through a web-based UI, sending usecase based requests like "search for a file by name" or "upload a file".
-  The commander stores the requests in a queue.
+  The drop stores the requests in a queue.
-* The client processes all requests from the queue and sends the answer back to the commander, which provides the results to the user.
+* The worker requests all items in his queue from the drop, processes them and sends the answers back to the drop.
+* Finally, the user loads the results from the drop.

 ## Advantages
 The user's experience is similar to that of a typical cloud application.